 Trend Over Value: Focus on relative changes (spikes) rather than absolute numbers to filter out wash trading effects.

 For traditional markets, Bulkowski's research suggests breakouts with above-average volume show better follow-through.
-For crypto markets, due to higher volatility, many traders look for approximately 2x the average for moderate confirmation, though optimal thresholds vary by asset.
+For crypto markets, due to higher volatility, many traders look for approximately 2x the average for moderate confirmation, and 3x+ for strong confirmation.

 OBV can complement pattern analysis by showing cumulative buying/selling pressure.
 Look for OBV to confirm the breakout direction - if price breaks up but OBV is trending down, the breakout may fail.
 However, raw volume spikes at breakout remain the primary confirmation signal.